uncomment the following lines to install these packages if required

 #> # ℹ 1 more variable: WEIGHT_NA_kg <chr>

-Once one domain has been transformed, the consistent keys (STUDYID, USUBJID, TIME, TIME_SOURCE) enabling easy merging with other prepared domains, allowing for a customised analysis dataset can be built.
+Once one domain has been transformed, the consistent keys (STUDYID, USUBJID, TIME, TIME_SOURCE) enable easy merging with other prepared domains, allowing for a customised analysis dataset to be built.

 left_join(